 Any Member of the Medical Staff may apply for a change in Clinical Privileges at any time throughout the year by written request on a form to be submitted to the Medical Staff Office.
 The request shall state in detail specific changes desired and the Member's relevant recent training and experience which justify any requested increased Privileges.
 The NPDB will be queried and recent training and experience will be primary source verified.
 The Medical Staff Office will transmit this application to the Department Chair, and thereafter it will be processed in the same manner as an application for initial Clinical Privileges.
-In cases where the recommendation of the Executive Committee is to reject the request, the Applicant may have, as applicable, hearing rights as specified in Article VII of these Medical Staff Bylaws.
-Prior to the consideration of granting of any Privilege not currently delineated on a MercyOne Northeast Iowa request for privileges form, it shall be determined, through a collaborative process of the Hospital and Medical Staff leadership, whether the resources necessary to support the requested new Privilege are currently available, and, if not available, the specified time that they will be available.
-Also see Sections 4.2 and 6.2(A) of these Bylaws.
+In cases where the recommendation of the Executive Committee is to reject the request, the Applicant may have, as applicable, hearing rights as specified in the Medical Staff Bylaws.

+Prior to the consideration or granting of any Privilege not currently delineated on a MercyOne Northeast Iowa request for privileges form, it shall be determined, through a collaborative process within the Hospital and Medical Staff leadership, whether the resources necessary to support the requested new Privilege are currently available, and, if not available, the specified time that they will be available.
+Also see Sections 10.1(B) and 10.3(A) of these Bylaws.